datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 already much leaner than with previous complete dataset copies, but as data can be re-obtained on-demand from the store, original input files or files that are easily recomputed can safely be dropped to save even more disk-space.
-Finally, upon creation of an analysis project, the associated GitLab project it is automatically configured as a remote with a publication dependency on the data store, thus enabling vastly simplified data publication routines and backups of pristine results: After computing their results, a
+Beyond this, upon creation of an analysis project, the associated GitLab project is automatically configured as a remote with a publication dependency on the data store, thus enabling vastly simplified data publication routines and backups of pristine results: After computing their results, a